 What Is WordPress?
 An Overview of the World’s Most Popular CMS

-It is also the most popular CMS on the market, powering 65.2% of websites whose CMS we know.
+WordPress is the most popular CMS on the market, powering 65.2% of websites whose CMS we know.
 That translates to 42.4% of all websites – nearly half of the internet.
 It is a popular option for those who want to build a website or blog.